Natural-Highs/live/README.md

 2. Click on the two angled brackets in the bottom left

 ![alt text](image.png)

 3. Click Reopen in Container
 ![alt text](image-1.png)

-4.w VSCode Should reopen from inside your docker container
+4. VSCode Should reopen from inside your docker container and you run the app with "npm run dev"

 ### Optional: Install the Peacock extension (johnpapa.vscode-peacock) to "Subtly change the color of your Visual Studio Code workspace."